cornelcroi/photo-sharing-website/README.md

     - the created CloudDistribution points to the root folder of hosting S3 bucket
     - add a second CloudFront distribution to point to `/website` subfolder in the hosting S3 Bucket (where the static website sits)

+## Why to use pre rendered static website ?

+- pre-rendered static HTML of static sites loads much faster than the pages on a dynamic site.
+Fast websites are really important for a good user experience, and also for boosting your site in search engine rankings.
+- Since there are no dynamic scripts running on a static site, and every page is pre-rendered, your site is less likely to go down when there’s a traffic spike.
+- Static site generators reduce site complexity.
+That, in turn, improves speed and reliability, and smooths the developer experience.
+- You don’t have to worry about database-toppling traffic spikes.
+- you can host your site with a content delivery network that scales with your site’s traffic.

  ## Tools

 - The  [AWS Amplify JavaScript library](https://docs.amplify.aws/), to connect our front end to cloud resources